-All dogs must be registered with the Barn Hunt Association prior to competing in any Licensed Trial (see special Fun Test Rules on page 4.)
-A one-time lifetime registration fees is \$32 per dog, is non-refundable and non-transferable.
+All dogs must be registered with the Barn Hunt Association prior to competing in any Licensed Trial (see special Fun Test Rules.)
+The one-time lifetime registration fees is non-refundable and non-transferable.

 1. Age.
 A dog may be registered at any age, but may not compete in either a Fun Test or a Licensed Trial until on or after their six month birth date.
 For example, a dog born on January 1 may be shown in Barn Hunt on or after July 1.